macor161/ts-money/README.md

 ### Currencies object

-Currencies are now in a standalone object.
-This has many benefits, like preventing autocomplete "pollution" of the Money class and enabling easy extensibility:
+Currencies are now exported in a standalone object:

 ```typescript
 import { Money, Currencies } from 'ts-money'